Conformally covariant boundary correlation functions with a quantum group: Introduction

 where $L$ and $R$ are the number of points to be visited on the left and right, respectively.
 With a given order $\omega$ of visits, a suitably renormalized probability of visits

 can then be defined, see \cite{JJK-SLE_boundary_visits} for details.
-This function is by construction translation invariant and homogeneous.
+The task is to find an explicit expression for it.
+This function $\Ampl_{\omega}$ is by construction translation invariant and homogeneous.
 It can moreover be argued to satisfy linear homogeneous partial differential equations: a second order equation, and $L+R$ third order equations.
-These PDEs themselves do not depend on the order $\omega$ of visits, but the boundary conditions do.
+These PDEs are of the Benoit~\& Saint-Aubin type \eqref{eq: BSA PDE for a function}.
+They do not depend on the order $\omega$ of visits, but again the boundary conditions do.
 When two of the arguments are close to each other, the probabilities of visits are asymptotic to similar ones with one point removed from the list of visits.
 Here we content ourselves to noting that these conditions amount to specifying the asymptotic behavior of $\Ampl_{\omega}$ on a codimension one boundary of its domain of definition: they concern the cases when either $|y_{i+1}^{\pm}-y_{i}^{\pm}|\to0$ or $|y_{1}^{\pm}-x|\to0$.
-For the full list of equations and boundary conditions for this chordal SLE boundary visit question, we refer to \cite{JJK-SLE_boundary_visits}.
+For the full list of equations and boundary conditions for this chordal $\SLE$ boundary visit question, we refer to \cite{JJK-SLE_boundary_visits}.